tlon-team/issues-to-projects/README.md

 The purpose of this repository is to share a few scripts that together provide a solution to the following problem:

-> How can I set up GitHub so that whenever a new issue is created in any of my repositories (or a subset thereof), the issue is automatically added to some project?
+> How can I set up GitHub so that whenever a new issue is created in any of my repositories (or a subset thereof), the issue is automatically added to a project owned by my user or organization?

 GitHub [does not support this functionality natively](https://github.com/orgs/community/discussions/47803), hence the need for these scripts.